bhebert/TheZeroBetaRate/README.md

 NOTE: THE RESULTS WILL NOT BE IDENTICAL IN THE EVENT OF CRSP/COMPUSTAT CHANGES

-	-The code requires a Wharton Research Data Services (WRDS) account with access to CRSP, Compustat, and "Bond Returns by WRDS."
+	-The code requires a Wharton Research Data Services (WRDS) account with access to CRSP, Compustat, "CCM" (which is CRSP/Compustat merged), and "Bond Returns by WRDS."

 	-The code will use your WRDS log-in to download CRSP and Compustat.
 These databases are updated periodically, and the version you download will not be identical to the version we downloaded when generating the results, although it should be very similar.
 As a result, the output will closely resemble, but not be exactly the same as, the numbers in our paper.
 If you need to perfectly replicate our numbers, please contact us.